 - The MSRB cited timeliness of continuing disclosures as one of the municipal market practices the MSRB believes may have an adverse impact on retail investors in a November 2016 letter to the SEC Office of the Investor Advocate.
 The MSRB believes that issuers should work to incorporate best practices and policies to shorten the time it takes to communicate valuable information to investors – for example, through the submission of intermediate or unaudited financial statements.

 - The MSRB publicizes data regarding trends in the timeliness of disclosures so that all stakeholders can identify areas for improvement.
-In May 2015, the MSRB published a report, soon to be updated for 2016, called the “Timing of Annual Financial Disclosures by Issuers of Municipal Securities.”
+In February 2017, the MSRB published an updated report called the “Timing of Annual Financial Disclosures by Issuers of Municipal Securities.”
 The report analyzes submissions of financial disclosures made to EMMA and measures the number of days after the end of a fiscal year that audited financial statements and annual financial information is made available.
-MSRB data shows that audited financial statements are typically posted approximately 200 calendar days after the end of the fiscal year and that in 2015, 3 percent of all continuing disclosure documents posted on EMMA were notices of failure to provide timely annual financial statements – only a partial picture of the scope of the challenges with the timeliness and completeness of disclosures.
+MSRB data shows that audited financial statements are typically posted approximately 200 calendar days after the end of the fiscal year.
+The report provides a partial picture of the scope of the challenges with the timeliness of disclosures.
 More comprehensively, the MSRB publishes an annual MSRB Fact Book that includes a holistic look at municipal market disclosures and trends, including financial and event disclosures.

 Bank Loan Disclosure